junisabot/ddpg-tennis-multi-agent/README.md

 - This environment is simulated using Unity's Reacher Environment
 - The observation space consists of 8 variables corresponding to position, velocity of the ball, and racket.
 - The action space consist of 2 variables corrensponding to left right movement of racket, and jumping.
-- A position reward, +0.1 is given if the an agent hits the ball over the net.
+- A position reward, +0.1 is given if any agent hits the ball over the net.
-- A negative reward, -0.01 is given if the an agent hits the ball out of bound or a ball hit the ground.
+- A negative reward, -0.01 is given if any agent hits the ball out of bound or the ball hit the ground.
 - The goal of this project is to keep the ball in play.
 - In order to solve the environment, your agent must get an average score of +0.5 over 100 consecuitive episodes.